martinchernyavskiy/Notes/CS/Hardware/ECE 252/Combinational Building Blocks.md

 - Selects input which is used to drive the output.
 - There are a total of n select lines and 2^n data input lines, but one output
 - Named by input-output(1) ration.
-- Select input
+- Select input selects the data input channel which drives the output.
+Data input is a particular signal
-- Analogy is a selection of tv channels
+- Analogy is a selection of tv channel

+- There is a decoder inside the multiplexer, helping to decode the select input

 ### Adders